-Similarly, a few weeks ago I held an open house for a 3 bedroom, 2 bath listing at the Knickerbocker on the Lake.
+Similarly, I held an open house for a 3 bedroom, 2 bath listing at the Knickerbocker on the Lake.
 Living up to its name with incredible Lake Michigan views from nearly every room: 1028eJuneau.com

-Every person who toured the unit was old enough to remember where they were when they learned about the space shuttle Challenger disaster.
+Every person who toured the unit was old enough to remember where they were when they learned President Regan had been shot.